checkly/docs.checklyhq.com/site/content/learn/headless/_index.md

 ---
+title: Learn Playwright & Puppeteer Browser Automation Frameworks
+displayTitle: Learn Playwright & Puppeteer
-Title: Learn Playwright & Puppeteer
+description: Learn more about Playwright & Puppeteer with Checkly.
+Explore how to automate your web with a reliable, programmable monitoring workflow.
-description:
+displayDescription:
   Learn more about Playwright & Puppeteer with Checkly.
 Explore how to automate your web with a reliable, programmable monitoring workflow.
 metatags:
   title: Learn Playwright & Puppeteer - Browser Automation Frameworks